Eastern box turtle: Captivity

 The vivid shell color found in many eastern box turtles often fades when a turtle is brought into captivity.
 This has led to the mistaken belief that the color fades as the turtle ages.
 Insufficient access to full sunlight is likely to cause the color in the keratin layer to fade.
 In addition to providing UVB lighting, providing a varied diet complete with a carotenoid supplement can help sustain a pet's vibrant colors.

 In captivity, box turtles are known to be capable of living over 100 years, but in the wild, often live much shorter lives due to disease and predation.

 Conservation

-Eastern Box Turtles are listed as vulnerable on the IUCN Species Red List.
+Eastern box turtles are listed as vulnerable on the IUCN Species Red List.
 They are currently fairly common, especially in the southern part of their range, but many populations are declining rapidly.
-Habitat loss, degradation, and fragmentation caused by urbanization or other human use is the main cause of this species vulnerability.
+Habitat loss, degradation, and fragmentation caused by urbanization or other human use is the main cause of this species' vulnerability.
+Eastern box turtles have also been found in urbanized areas where they are threatened by collisions with vehicles, mowing activity, and people removing them from the wild either out of a concern for the turtles' safety or to keep them as pets.
+Eastern box turtles are slow-moving and tend to take shelter in leaf litter, making them particularly vulnerable to fires, both human-made or natural.
+Diseases are another factor that threaten eastern box turtles.
+Ranaviruses, for example, have been found in eastern box turtles in Illinois since 2014.